 Shortly after, I received my yoga teaching certification to work with survivors of sexual trauma.
 I became a certified transformational life coach through Leadership that Works, which helped me move people from a place of trauma and victimhood to possibilities and empowerment.

 And I did a TON of work around my womb space to release anymore trauma being held in my reproductive system, including a trip back to Thailand to learn about how it is my ancestors healed.

 "But when I found my roots, I was no longer a bud.
 I rose above the mud as a lotus..."

 June 11, 2017.
 Year 30.
 I was invited to co-facilitate a doula training in Long Beach where my mother came to speak about her traumatic birth experience in US hospitals, and how it was so different from the culture she grew up in where people had babies at home surrounded by their loved ones.
 It was here where I realized how much of her pain I had also been carrying.
 As we both sat alongside one another, we were breaking a cycle of silence and passing on something greater.

 If trauma is intergenerational, so is resiliency.

 Whether it be through the arts or coaching, it is my calling to cultivate that seed waiting to sprout that is already within each of us.
-Since then, my journey has led me to open up my own consulting business (DBA Green Tara Guidance) where I am called to facilitate wellness workshops for non-profit organizations in need of self-care; advocacy for birthing people in labor; women's healing circles; speaking engagements for high schools, college campuses, and organizations around the need for heart-based communication and collective healing; and my latest venture: "Surviving Saturn", a personal life coaching support system for individuals transitioning out of their twenties.
+Since then, my journey has led me to open up my own consulting business (DBA Green Tara Guidance) where I am called to facilitate wellness workshops for non-profit organizations in need of self-care; integrate the arts and social justice in youth curricula; advocacy for birthing people in labor; women's healing circles; speaking engagements for high schools, college campuses, and organizations around the need for heart-based communication and collective healing; and my latest venture: "Surviving Saturn", a personal life coaching support system for individuals transitioning out of their twenties.